creativecreature/sturdyc/README.md

 ```

 With this configuration, the cache will prevent records from expiring by
-enqueueing  refreshes when a key is requested again at a random interval
+enqueueing refreshes when a key is requested again at a random interval between
-between 10 and 30 milliseconds.
-Performing the refreshes this way allows unused
+10 and 30 milliseconds.
+Performing the refreshes upon cache key retrieval,
-keys to expire.
+rather than at a fixed interval, allows unused keys to expire.

 To demonstrate this, we can create a simple API client: